VII. The Title IX Grievance Procedure

 1. Notice to Parties and Initial Steps

-1. The Title IX Coordinator will provide written notice of the formal complaint and allegations of sexual harassment potentially constituting prohibited conduct under this policy.
+i.
+The Title IX Coordinator will provide written notice of the formal complaint and allegations of sex based harassment potentially constituting prohibited conduct under this policy.
 The notice will include:

 • Notice regarding the procedure and the availability of an informal resolution process;